How to Test Water Heater Element Without Multimeter

 How Can You Use a Light Bulb to Test a Water Heater Element?

-To effectively use a light bulb as a tester for your water heater element, follow these detailed steps:
+To effectively use a light bulb as a tester for your water heater element, follow these steps:

 1. Turn Off Power: